The Treating Physician Rule: Does Your Doctor's Opinion Matter?

 Frequently Asked Questions

-TL;DR: The old "treating physician rule" gave controlling weight to your doctor's opinion.
-In 2017, the SSA changed to a new standard: no medical source gets automatic deference.
-Instead, the SSA evaluates all medical opinions based on supportability (is it backed by evidence?) and consistency (does it align with the record?).
+The old 'treating physician rule' gave controlling weight to your doctor's opinion.
+In 2017, the SSA changed to a new standard - no medical source gets automatic deference.
+Instead, the SSA evaluates all medical opinions based on several factors.

 What This Means for You?